-Much of Acts details the ways in which the Spirit works with the leaders of the Christian community or even a step ahead of them.
-That Peter and A Christian missionary who once persecuted the church More are able to raise persons from the dead, heal the sick, and overcome the powers of other deities is an important witness to the incomparable power of God, once at work in Jesus, now at work through the Spirit that empowers Jesus’ followers.
-Elsewhere, the Spirit whisks Philip from one place or another (8:26, 39-40).
+Much of Acts details the ways in which the Spirit guides and empowers the leaders of the Christ movement.
+The Spirit enables Peter and Paul to proclaim the gospel of Christ with boldness, raise persons from the dead, heal the sick in Jesus’ name, and overcome the powers of other so-called deities and spirits.
+The Spirit equips Stephen to bear witness to Christ with Wisdom encompasses the qualities of experience, knowledge, and good judgment.
+The Old Testament book of Proverbs, which sometimes invokes a Woman as the personification of Wisdom, is a collection of aphorisms and moral teachings.
+Along with other biblical passages, it teaches, "The fear of the...
+More and power (6:8, 10).
+The Spirit whisks Philip the evangelist from one place or another (8:26, 39-40).
 The Spirit falls upon Cornelius and his A household is a living unit comprised of all the persons who live in one house.
 A household would embrace all the members of a family, including servants and slaves.
 In the book of Acts, stories are told of various persons and their households, like...
 More even before Peter finishes speaking to them (10:44; 11:15).
 Many activities of believers in Acts are directed immediately by the Spirit or through Dreams often have potency and predictive power in the Bible, for they were seen as messages from God.
 In the Old Testament Joseph dreamed about the seven fat and lean years.
 In the New Testament Joseph dreamed about escaping to Egypt with Mary and Jesus.
 More and visions.